netw0rm/atlaskit/packages/ak-pony-button/README.md

 Have you ever felt like you were something that you're not?
 If so, `ak-pony-button` is the component for you.

-`ak-pony-button` is a button that think it is a pony, hereafter referred to as a pony button.
+`ak-pony-button` is a button that thinks it is a pony, hereafter referred to as a pony button.

 This component was made as a test component for automatically generating documentation for AtlasKit components.